AT-Publishing/website/_posts/2017-12-30-new-exchanges.md

 german: false
 tickers: false

-title: "Update for 2018: Smaller cryptocurrency exchanges for trading"
+title: "New cryptocurrency exchanges for trading in 2018"
 description: "Added Kucoin.
 Find new emerging cryptocurrency exchanges for your altcoin trading in 2018 (and avoid potential drama)."

 permalink: "/exchanges-2018"